 Austin Hatch

 A penchant for reading and research has led Austin to an understanding of the art that is many faceted, placing equal importance on the physical, intellectual, practical, and spiritual elements of the practice.
-These components allow for many doors into the art and avenues of enthusiasm at various stages of life.
-There is a version of karate for anyone who is eager to learn.
-Whether someone wants a good workout, a puzzle to solve, or a good sparring session with a trusted partner, Austin believes karate can deliver in spades.

 Thomas dejesus